MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.28.md

 (viii) Hunters may take only bearded turkeys and only during the State Zone C youth turkey hunts and spring turkey season.

-(ix) Shooting hours for spring turkey begin 1/2 hour before legal sunrise and end at 1 p.m.
+(ix) Shooting hours for spring turkey begin1/2 hour before legal sunrise and end at 1 p.m.

 (4) *Sport fishing.* We allow sport fishing on designated areas of the refuge subject to the following conditions: